 Advantages of a Saltwater Hot Tub

-If you are looking for reasons to do this with your hot tub, there are several.
+If you are looking for reasons to convert your spa to a saltwater system, there are several:

-The salt in the hot tub water is a lot more gentle on your skin than water with chlorine.
+- A saltwater hot tub system is a lot more gentle on your skin than a traditional chlorine system.
 That is because it makes the water soft and your skin and eyes will feel less irritation.

-Since the chlorine is naturally produced, it does not leave any smell behind unlike a traditional tub to which chlorine has been added manually.
-It also does not produce harmful chloramines.
+- Since the chlorine is naturally produced, it does not leave any smell behind unlike a traditional tub to which chlorine has been added manually.
+It does not produce harmful chloramines.

-The generator regulates itself and releases the right amount of salt and chlorine at all times.
+- It can mean less maintenance.
+The salt cell chlorinator regulates itself and releases the right amount of salt and chlorine at all times.